Tinkerforge/doc/en/source/Software/API_Bindings_MATLAB.rst

 Known Problems
 --------------

-In Octave 3.8 the Invoke function throws an ``java.lang.UnsatisfiedLinkError`` exception.
-The Invoke function is allows to call Octave functions from Java.
+In bindings version 2.0.13 or older in Octave 3.8 the Invoke function throws an ``java.lang.UnsatisfiedLinkError`` exception.
+The Invoke function is required to call Octave functions from Java.
 The bindings use this for callbacks.
 This means that you cannot use callbacks in Octave 3.8.
 A `discussion
 <http://octave.1599824.n4.nabble.com/Problem-with-invoke-call-from-Java-td4664495.html>`__
 on the Octave mailing list didn't come to a conclusion of fix for this yet.
 Because of this we recommend Octave 3.6 for now.
 This version is not affected